Seattle University requires a minimum of 180 credit hours to graduate with a bachelor's degree.

 ❌ Seattle University does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.

 ✅ Seattle University offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ Seattle University offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
 The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.

-✅ Seattle University does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+Students can still look for internships during the summer, or gain work experience with a part-time job.

-The main library on campus is the Lemieux Library & McGoldrick Learning Commons and there are 1 other libraries on campus.
+The main library on campus is the Lemieux Library & McGoldrick Learning Commons and there is one other library on campus.